 Chapter 7: Naked Steel

 Chapter 12: The Glory of Comrades

 For more film serial goodness, please check out my posts on Captain Marvel, Captain America, and The Phantom.
-If you want to enjoy a radio serial, please go to my post on Chandu the Magician.
-To read a serial in book form, try The Perils of Pauline.
-Coming soon will be posts on the film serials of Chandu and Pauline.
+If you want to enjoy a radio serial, please go to my post on Chandu the Magician then check out how the story changed when it made the leap to film serial as The Return of Chandu starring Bela Lugosi.
+To read a serial in book form, try The Perils of Pauline then compare to The Perils of Pauline the 1914 ultimate damsel in distress serial starring Pearl White.